Iowa Health Care Quality Partners

 kcolgan@ahca.org | 614-264-7652 (cell)

-In her current position with AHCA/NCAL as Executive Director of Integrated Networks for AHCA, Katie is on the reimbursement policy & strategy team, focusing on population health management models and assisting states and providers in exploring and developing provider-owned networks.
-She serves as one of IHCQP’s Network Managers assisting in contracting with payers, moving to clinical integration, and ensuring network members receive increasing value from the network.
-In 2019 and 2020, she helped to develop the network with IHCA provider members and staff, designing a network with goals specific to Iowa, and the first of its kind for AHCA members in the country.
+In her current position with the American Health Care Association and National Center for Assisted Living (AHCA/NCAL) as Executive Director of Integrated Networks for AHCA, Katie is on the reimbursement policy and strategy team, focusing on population health management models and assisting states and providers in exploring and developing provider-owned networks.
+She serves as one of IHCQP’s Network Managers, assisting in contracting with payers, moving to clinical integration and ensuring network members receive increasing value from the network.
+In 2019 and 2020, she helped to develop the network with IHCA provider members and staff, designing a network with goals specific to Iowa – the first of its kind for AHCA members in the country.

 Prior to joining AHCA, Katie worked as a health care consultant, working with a wide array of health care providers, specializing in pre- and post-acute care, primary care and behavioral health providers, to develop managed care networks and provide managed care contracting services.
-Katie is an expert in value-based contracting for all types of providers, and specifically in creating new opportunities in such models and strategies for pre- and post-acute care providers.
+Katie is an expert in value-based contracting for all types of providers and specifically in creating new opportunities in such models and strategies for pre- and post-acute care providers.
 Katie also has extensive experience in public policy advocacy for providers of senior services across the long-term care continuum.
-She served as Vice President of Government & Payor Relations for the largest not for profit senior affordable housing provider in the country.
-Katie has a law degree from The Ohio State University, is licensed to practice law in Ohio, and lives in Columbus, Ohio with her husband and three boys.
+She served as vice president of government and payor relations for the largest not-for-profit senior affordable housing provider in the country.
+Katie has a law degree from The Ohio State University, is licensed to practice law in Ohio and lives in Columbus, Ohio, with her husband and three boys.

 Rachel Heilskov, IHCQP Clinical Care Manager